 Project Background

-This story takes place in Jingdezhen, a city famous for its fine porcelain.
+This case study takes place in Jingdezhen, a city famous for its fine porcelain.
 In fact, Jingdezhen is often called the “Porcelain City”, having been producing traditional Chinese porcelain for over 1,000 years.

 Today, we’re sharing the story of Tongxing Mold, a company that has been manufacturing porcelain molds since 2017.
 The Tongxing Mold team recently adopted 3D scanning technology to enhance its porcelain mold quality and process.